marcbizal/map2json/readme.md

 # map2json
 A command line conversion tool written in Javascript with Node.js to convert binary .map files used in Lego Rock Raiders to a JSON format usable by [Raiders](https://github.com/marcbizal/Raiders).

+*Warning: `map2json` is in progress and will be available on npm very soon.
+For the time being please use [map2json-cpp](https://github.com/marcbizal/map2json-cpp)*

 ## Build Instructions
 To build `map2json`, please use the following commands: